sfigas01/Pass-Track-AltRpt/replit.md

 # Overview

-FitPass is a mobile-first fitness class pass tracking application that helps users manage their gym and studio memberships.
-The app allows users to track remaining classes, monitor expiration dates, and check into classes across multiple fitness studios.
+PassTrack is a mobile-first fitness class pass tracking application that helps users manage their gym and studio memberships.
+The app allows users to track remaining classes, monitor expiration dates, check into classes, and archive passes they no longer need across multiple fitness studios.
 Built with a React frontend and Express backend, it focuses on clean, accessible design patterns inspired by fitness apps like Nike Training Club and productivity tools like Linear.

 # User Preferences